-He jumped out and was twirling around, trying to catch snowflakes on his tongue.
-He was incredibly cute.
+He jumps out and twirls around, trying to catch snowflakes on his tongue.
+He is incredibly cute.

-I wanted to kiss him so badly when we got back in the car.
+I want to kiss him so badly when we get back in the car.

-“It’s cold out there,” he complained, hugging me supposedly for warmth.
+“It’s cold out there,” he complains, hugging me supposedly for warmth.

 “You hussy.
 Yer jist beggin’ fer a kiss.”

-He grabbed me by my jacket lapels and Frenched me right there on the street.
-My heart was going a mile a minute.
-His hands were down my pants, pulling on the belt buckle.
-The snow was coming down pretty fast.
-No one was out on the street.
+He grabs me by my jacket lapels and Frenches me right there on the street.
+My heart is going a mile a minute.
+His hands are down my pants, pulling on the belt buckle.
+The snow is coming down pretty fast.
+No one is out on the street.

 “If we start doin’ it now, we’ll never stop.
 It’ll break my heart when ya gots to go back.”

 “You do love me.
-I knew it,” he was triumphant, jumping into the back seat and dragging me with him.
+I knew it,” he’s triumphant, jumping into the back seat and dragging me with him.

-“If we do it now, ya gots to promise you’ll be a perfect little brother to the twins, so they ain’t jealous no more.”
+“If we do it, ya gots to promise you’ll be a perfect little brother to the twins, so they ain’t jealous no more.”

 “I promise.
-I promise,” as he pulled his jeans off, kicking his sneakers off as well.
+I promise,” as he pulls his jeans off, kicking his sneakers off as well.

-My dick had no hesitation on what it planned to do with this horny boy.
-Tommy was pulling on my belt which he loosened just in time for my dick to pop the buttons on my jeans.
-He leaned over to take the tip in his mouth.
+My dick has no hesitation on what it plans to do with this horny boy.
+Tommy is pulling on my belt which he loosens just in time for my dick to pop the buttons on my jeans.
+He leans over to take the tip in his mouth.

-I took a deep breath and held him off.
+I take a deep breath and hold him off.

 “Stop.
 Slow down.
 At this rate it’ll be over in five minutes.
 This is gotta be better than that.

 “Oh, I’ve been practicing.
 I kin make it last forever now.”
-As he pulled my jeans off my butt, half my dick sticking out of my gay briefs.
-The sight was one for him to behold.
+As he pulls my jeans off my butt, half my dick sticking out of my gay briefs.
+The sight is one for him to behold.

-“These are cute,” as he fingered the waist band, “when ‘ja start wearing these,” as he was rubbing his knuckle along my exposed dick.
+“These are cute,” as he fingers the waist band, “when ‘ja start wearing these,” as he is rubbing his knuckle along my exposed dick.

-His engorged dick was pressing up against his blue brief’s waistband.
-He had grown.
+His engorged dick is pressing up against his blue brief’s waistband.
+He has grown.

-“These are pretty cute, too,” as I pulled the waist band to let his dick head pop out.
+“These are pretty cute, too,” as I pull back the waist band to let his dick head pop out.

 “I gots the fosters ta buy ‘em fer me.
 I gots red and green too.
 Do they make me look older?”

 “Naw.
-Yer still the same pervert as ever,” as I snapped the waist band on his exposed dick.
+Yer still the same pervert as ever,” as I snap the waist band on his exposed dick.

 “OW, ow, ow, ow.
 You asshole.
-Ya always havta be so mean,” as he went down on the top of my dick.
+Ya always havta be so mean,” as he goes down on the top of my dick.

-I came instantly, filling his mouth, and causing the jizz to leak out.
-He swallowed, then went to jerk himself, thinking I was done.
+I cum instantly, filling his mouth, and causing the jizz to leak out.
+He swallows, then goes to jerk himself, thinking I am done.

-“Do ya loves me, even when I cain’t control my dick,” as I pulled his hand off his own dick.
+“Do ya loves me, even when I cain’t control my dick,” as I pull his hand off his own dick.

 “I loves ya so much, even whens yer bein’ a retard.”

-That’s what I needed to keep my dick hard.
-Pushing his hands away, I deep-throated him, wrapping my tongue on his shaft and squeezing it as I went up and down.
-His size impressed me, as I had to take him past my gag reflex.
-His hips started bucking.
-The car was definitely shaking.
-I trusted that no one was out in the storm.
-He had learned to control his orgasm.
-I wasn’t interested in more than a quickie while at work.
-I lifted him up and planted his ass on my hard-on, which had been ready to go for minutes.
-As I licked the tip of his dick, my tip could feel his anal muscles spasming and squeezing.
-I refused to let him pull his dick away from my mouth, so he could be impaled on my straining shaft.
-In his frustration to be fucked, he forgot to control his own dick.
-It went off into my pressing lips.
-I let him go as he geysered all over me, sinking completely down to my balls, and bouncing back as his whole anal canal spasmed around my dick.
-I pulled him down again and let my second orgasm go just as his was finishing.
-He held me in a tight hug, shuddering as I spurt four, then five times as I finished.
-We had been staring intensely into each other’s eyes.
-We kissed as I started shuddering.
-After pulling up our pants, I grabbed his hand and dragged him out the back door of the car.
-We flopped down on our backs in the three inches of snow that had fallen since we started fucking.
-Still holding his hand, I got him flapping both arms and legs, side to side.
-Lifting him to his feet and turning him around, I presented him with two perfect snow angels joined at the wings.
-He flung both arms around me.
-We jumped up and down on the sidewalk.
-Looking at our cum-stained jackets, I made a snow ball and bombed him.
-We started a wild snowball fight, which went on until we looked like snowmen, or more accurately, snow/cum-men.
+That’s what I need to keep my dick hard.
+Pushing his hands away, I deep-throat him, wrapping my tongue on his shaft and squeezing it as I go up and down.
+His size impresses me, as I have to take him past my gag reflex.
+His hips start bucking.
+The car is definitely shaking.
+I trust that no one is out in the storm.
+He has learned to control his orgasms.
+I’m not interested in more than a quickie while at work.
+I lift him up and planted his ass on my hard-on, which has been ready to go off for a while.
+As I lick the tip of his dick, my tip can feel his anal muscles spasming and squeezing.
+I refuse to let him pull his dick away from my mouth, so he can be impaled on my straining shaft.
+In his frustration to be fucked, he forgets to control his own dick.
+It goes off into my pressing lips.
+I let him go as he geysers all over me, sinking completely down to my balls, and bouncing back as his whole anal canal spasms around my dick.
+I pull him down again and let my second orgasm go just as his finishes.
+He holds me in a tight hug, shuddering as I spurt four, then five times before I finish.
+We stare intensely into each other’s eyes.
+We kiss as I start shaking.
+After pulling up our pants, I grab his hand and drag him out the back door of the car.
+We flop down on our backs in the three inches of snow that has fallen since we started fucking.
+Still holding his hand, I get him flapping both arms and legs, side to side.
+Lifting him to his feet and turning him around, I present him with two perfect snow angels joined at the wings.
+He flings both arms around me.
+We jump up and down on the sidewalk.
+Looking at our cum-stained jackets, I make a snow ball and bomb him.
+We start a wild snowball fight, which goes on until we look like snowmen, or more accurately, cum&snow-men.

-I finished my shift later than normal.
-The boss figured it was the snow.
-I assured him that before Florida, I had lived in Alaska and was used to snow.
-On the way home, I reminded Tommy that his goal was to get the twins to love him, as their little brother.
-His cheeks were a rosy red and his breathing was still ragged, to match his beating heart.
-Now it was time to face the twins.
-He trusted me to make our case as brothers, but with benefits – Hillbilly brothers, making babies.
+I finish my shift later than normal.
+The boss figures it’s the snow.
+I assure him that before Florida, I lived in Alaska.
+I’m used to snow.
+On the way home, I remind Tommy that his goal is to get the twins to love him, as their little brother.
+His cheeks are a rosy red and his breathing is still ragged, to match his beating heart.
+Now it’s time to face the twins.
+He trusts me to make our case as brothers, but with benefits – Hillbilly brothers, making babies with each other.

-We raced into the house.
-Tommy grabbed Mom’s hands and was swinging her around.
+We race into the house.
+Tommy grabs Mom’s hands and is swinging her around.

-“Me and Huck made snow angels and we had a snowball fight.
+“Me and Huck made snow angels.
+We had a snowball fight.
 I ain’t never seen snow ‘afore.”

 “You boys march out onto the porch and brush off that snow.
-There’ll be no mess in my kitchen,” Molly took charge.
+There’ll be no mess in my kitchen,” Molly takes charge.

-We ran outside and brushed each other off by slapping and punching our coats and pants.
-All the commotion brought the girls downstairs to investigate.
+We run outside and brush each other off by slapping and punching our coats and pants.
+All the commotion brings the girls downstairs to investigate.

-As we came back in, I realized Tommy’s face and probably mine were bright red.
-The girls’ suspicions were ramping up.
+As we come back in, I realize Tommy’s face and probably mine are bright red.
+The girls’ suspicions are ramping up.

-“Com’n outside,” he exhorted the twins.
+“Com’n outside,” he exhorts the twins.
 “We’all kin make snow angels.”

-Christmas spirit arrived with the snow.
-The girls got their jackets.
-We played outside until it was time to go to bed.
-Besides snow angels and snowball fights, we built a scrawny snowman that Tommy named Huck, in my honor I suppose.
+Christmas spirit arrives with the snow.
+The girls get their jackets.
+We play outside until it is time to go to bed.
+Besides snow angels and snowball fights, we built a scrawny snowman that Tommy names Huck, in my honor I suppose.

-Worried he had nothing to wear for Church, Tommy relaxed once he tried on my dark coat and tie.
-The fit was almost perfect, enough to boost his confidence that we were the same size now.
+Worried he has nothing to wear for Church, Tommy relaxes once he tries on my dark coat and tie.
+The fit is almost perfect, enough to boost his confidence that we are now the same size.
 I thought he just wanted to borrow the outfit.
-Instead he was moving into my life.
+Instead he is moving in……to my closet.
 Sweet falling…in love.
-That rang a bell about Jack.
-And where was Jace?
-He had gone with Hippie for the glorious arrival of Anna plus 1.
-I needed him to check on Jack, wasting some flex time to bust his ass to Switzerland.
-He still didn’t show up, so I called Michael and Jenna to discuss my dilemma.
-They were so pleased to be asked, remembering when it was the double lovebirds making out in the music room.
+That rings a bell about Jack.
+And where is Jace?
+He went with Hippie for the glorious arrival of Anna plus 1.
+I need him to check on Jack, wasting some flex time to bust his ass to Switzerland.
+He doesn’t appear.
+I call Michael and Jenna to discuss my dilemma.
+They are so pleased to be asked, remembering when it was the double lovebirds making out in the music room.

 “Hail, fair Romeo.
 Got time for my love-life?”